Origin of the Goths: Language and name of the Goths

-That the Gutones may also have spoken a Germanic language is implied by Tacitus, in his Germania written around 98 AD.
-He described the Gotones or Gothones as a part of a group of similar Germanic peoples together with the neighboring Rugii and Lemovii.
+That the Baltic Gutones may also have spoken a Germanic language is implied by Tacitus, in his Germania written around 98 AD.
+He described the Gotones or Gothones as a part of a group of similar Germanic peoples.
+They lived inland from the neighboring Rugii and Lemovii, who lived on the Baltic coast.
 He reported that this group had some distinct characteristics compared to other Germanic people.
-These three peoples carried round shields and short swords, and lived between the Baltic Sea and the Lugii.
-He described them as "ruled by kings, a little more strictly than the other German tribes" [ceterae Germanorum gentes].
+These three peoples carried round shields and short swords.
+He described them as "ruled by kings, a little more strictly than the other Germanic peoples" ceterae Germanorum gentes.
+Between the Gutones and the mountains to the south lived the Lugians.

 On the other hand, the Germanic language of the Goths could have arrived in their region from sources other than the Gutones.
-Heather points out that Germanic language arrived earlier in the Black Sea region, because Tacitus reports that the Bastarnae living in the Gothic region already in first century.
+Heather points out that Germanic language arrived earlier in the Black Sea region, because Tacitus reports that the Bastarnae living in the Gothic region already in first century, spoke a Germanic languages.
 The name and language of the Goths may have even had separate origins.
-Historian Herwig Wolfram speculated that the Gutones were originally a people under Vandal hegemony in Poland, but developed an independent and successful culture under the leadership of a Scandinavian clan.
-The Vandals were a large grouping of different identifiable peoples living in the same are as the Lugii, and possibly identical to them.
+Historian Herwig Wolfram speculated that the Gutones were originally a people under Vandal hegemony in Poland, but that they developed an independent and successful culture under the leadership of a Scandinavian clan who he believed to be the transmitters of the name of the Goths, from the Gutones.

-In support of such proposals, in the 6th century Procopius reported the Goths of his time spoke the same language as the Vandals and Gepids, who he described as the most important "Gothic peoples" (plural).
+In support of such proposals, in the 6th century Procopius reported the Goths of his time spoke the same language as the Vandals and Gepids, who he described as the most important "Gothic peoples" (plural) apart from the Goths themselves.
 He writes that “there were many Gothic nations in earlier times just as there are now, but the greatest and most important of all are the Goths, Vandals, Visigoths, and Gepids.
-While the geographical origins of the Gepids are not described in classical ethnography, the Vandals were described by early Roman writers as inhabitants of the area between the Oder and Vistula in what is now Poland, although various groups of the Vandals later moved into closer contact with the Romans.
-In 77 AD, Pliny the Elder described the Gutones as a member of the larger group called the Vandili, probably the Vandals.
+While the geographical origins of the Gepids are not described in classical ethnography, the Vandals in the first century were described by early Roman writers as inhabitants of the area between the Oder and Vistula in what is now Poland.
+In 77 AD, Pliny the Elder described the Gutones as a member of the larger group called the Vandili, who are generally believed to be precursors of the later Vandals.